2021 Venezuelan regional elections: Aggressions and arrests

 On 3 September, Justice First candidate for the mayorship of Arismendi, Barinas state, was death threatened and attacked by guerrillas members of the Bolivarian Forces of Liberation, asking him to withdraw his candidacy in favor of the PSUV candidate, Misael Moreno.

 On 25 September, Carlos Chancellor, the Ecological Movement's candidate for mayor of Caroní, Bolívar state, was arrested while conducting a campaign rally in San Félix.
 The arrest was in response to a 2006 arrest warrant that had not been removed from the Police Investigation and Information System; in 2005 Chancellor had been sentenced to five years in prison for opposing the government of Hugo Chávez, and by the date of his arrest in 2021 there was a ruling from a Puerto Ordaz court to nullify the arrest warrants against him.
 Chancellor was released after being detained for four hours.

 On October 3, a radio announcer was attacked by Ernesto Paraqueima, Venezuela First candidate for mayor of the Simón Rodríguez municipality for the party, and his two brothers, in the vicinity of a car wash in El Tigre city.
 The announcer had complained to Paraqueima about an opinion article in which he was badmouthed.

 Disqualifications

-By 20 November, more than 50% of the disqualified candidates for the elections belonged to the "dissident Chavismo", 15 individuals.
-As of that date, a total of 23 candidates had been disqualified.
+On 20 November, a total of 23 candidates had been disqualified.
+15 of the 23 candidates disqualified candidates for the elections belonged were dissident Chavistas.